Grady-Saccullo/Grady-Saccullo/README.md

 ---

-I'm a develoepr at [@VoyageSMS](https://voyagesms.com) building in C#, Go, TypeScript, and some other fun languages.
+I'm a Senior Full Stack Engineer at [@VoyageSMS](https://voyagesms.com) building in C#, Go, TypeScript, and some other fun languages.

 ## Tech/Ideas I dig:
 - Hey Docker...
 How does one compose?